Subscribe to the Active Atoms Newsletter for tips to reduce inflammation and discover why we are the best turmeric!

 As with other dietary supplements, turmeric may have side effects.
 The 2011 book Herbal Medicine: Biomolecular and Clinical Aspects, found that while no toxic dose of turmeric or curcumin supplements has been set, there are consistent side effects in high doses, such as lowered blood pressure, increased digestive motility due to decreased transit time, flushing and rash, and possible migraine triggered by increased dilation of the blood vessels.1

 One of the side effects of turmeric is associated with digestion.
-Curcumin has regulatory effects on gastric motility which could lead diarrhea, bloating, and change in stool patterns.
-If you experience nausea, upset stomach, or diarrhea then consider taking a lower dose turmeric or stop taking it.
+Curcumin has regulatory effects on gastric motility which could lead to diarrhea, bloating, and change in stool patterns.
+If you experience nausea, upset stomach, or diarrhea then consider taking a lower dose of turmeric or stop taking it.